Monday, April 23, 2018

 • Frequent earthquakes

-• Widespread food shortage and disease
+• Widespread food shortage, poverty and inflation

 • The preaching of the Good News of the Kingdom earth-wide

-If you’ve been paying attention, you know you can check those off your list.
+If you’ve been paying attention, you know you can check all those off your list.
 But the sign marking the Last Days includes some other details that don’t get as much attention, such as this one:

 The greatest cry of “Peace!” in all history has to have been the elation, the dancing in the streets, that accompanied the end of World War Two.